 Get familiar with the exercise

-If you want to understand these dimensions in more details and see what a McKinsey PEI looks like in real life, check out our Interview Prep Course.
-It includes an example of a top mark PEI interview with a candidate who went on to join McKinsey.
+If you want to understand these dimensions in more detail and see what a McKinsey PEI looks like in real life, check out our Interview Prep Course.
+It includes an example of a top-mark PEI interview with a candidate who went on to join McKinsey.

 Prepare your achievement stories

-With the dimensions in mind, identify your top 5-6 achievement stories that you’d like to use in your interviews.
+With the dimensions in mind, identify your top 8 achievement stories that you’d like to use in your interviews.
+These stories should include one solid answer to each of the 4 PEI dimensions and a backup answer.

 The difficulty of the PEI resides in telling these stories concisely while saying enough to impress and to get into the details of your actions.
 For this, we recommend a simple framework with proven success: share the situation, explain the main challenges, describe your actions, and conclude with the results.